lvsdvale/medicine_recognizer/README.md

 ```
 ### How it works:

-    Capture Video: The system starts capturing video from the default webcam.
+- `Capture Video`: The system starts capturing video from the default webcam.

-    YOLO Detection: The YOLO model detects any medicine boxes in the video feed.
+- `YOLO Detection`: The YOLO model detects any medicine boxes in the video feed.

-    OCR Text Extraction: Once a box is stable for a specified number of frames, the image of the box is cropped, preprocessed, and sent through the OCR pipeline.
+- `OCR Text Extraction`: Once a box is stable for a specified number of frames, the image of the box is cropped, preprocessed, and sent through the OCR pipeline.

-    Text Cleaning: The extracted text is processed by removing stopwords and unnecessary characters.
+- `Text Cleaning`: The extracted text is processed by removing stopwords and unnecessary characters.

-    Voice Output: The cleaned text is read aloud using the voice decoder.

 ### Web Scraping